ianbeemsterboerr/rebase-training/README.md

 # Rebase Training Repo

-This Git repository gives you an example where you can train/experiment with Git's rebasing feature.
+This Git repository gives you examples on how you can train/experiment with Git's rebasing feature.
+The CLI part shows some additional options besides rebasing to train/experiment with keeping your git history clean.

-You can train two things here:
+You can train following things here:

+**Sourcetree:**
+1. Rebase
+1. Interactive rebase (squashing and other options)
+1. Commit amend
+1. Pushing rebased changes

+**CLI:**
-1. Rebase branch `rebase/feature/multiply` onto `rebase/master`.
+1. Rebase
+1. Interactive rebase (squashing and other options)
-1. Rebase and squash branch `rebase/feature/multiply` onto `rebase/master` (using interactive rebasing).
+1. Rebase options like continue, skip and abort.

-In both cases, there will (should) be a merge conflict that you need to resolve.
+1. Git reset
+1. Commit amend
+1. Pushing and pulling rebased changes

 ## Getting Started

-Follow these instructions to get the repository into a state where you can train:
+Follow these instructions to clone the repository into a clean state where you can train:

 ```
 $ cd <an-empty-dir>
-$ git clone -b rebase/master https://github.com/skrysmanski/rebase-training.git .
+$ git clone -b rebase/master https://github.com/LensArt/rebase-training.git .
 $ git checkout --track origin/rebase/feature/multiply
 ```

-**Note:** If something went wrong, I recommend that you delete the whole directory and re-clone the repository before you try again.
+**Note:** If something went wrong, you can delete the impacted branch and download it again from the remote or you can delete the whole directory and re-clone the repository to try again.

 ## Sourcetree